ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/File/endpoint_update_file_existing.md

 # POST File Update
 /files/&lt;GUID&gt;

 Updates an existing File with storageMethodName FTP, WEB, or PLACE_HOLDER to FILE .

 To update an existing File with a storageMethodName of FILE to FTP, WEB, or PLACE_HOLDER please refer to the PUT File Summary Update endpoint.

-Construct a request with  content\-type "multipart/form\-data" \(in the header of the request\) and file content.
+Construct a request with  content-type "multipart/form-data" \(in the header of the request\) and file content.

 Currently, only Files less than 2GB can be uploaded through this endpoint.